mariusfacktor/image-tile-mosaic/README.md

 <br>

 Left to right:
-target image, source image, reconstruction, source image annotation closeup
+target image, source image, reconstruction, annotaed source image closeup

+The annotated source image highlights the used blocks in white and contains three bits of information, row, column, and rotation.
+For instance, "6 8 L" means this block should be placed on the reconstructed image at row 6 (0-indexed) column 8 (0-indexed) and rotated 90 degrees to the Left (counterclockwise).